isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/field2-allowzerolength-property-dao.md

 mtps_version: v=office.15
 localization_priority: Normal
 ms.openlocfilehash: 3125a5669ea8aa016d8554be0357572d56c08ecf
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28721178"
+ms.locfileid: "32292909"
 ---
-# <a name="field2allowzerolength-property-dao"></a>Field2.AllowZeroLength-Eigenschaft (DAO)
+# <a name="field2allowzerolength-property-dao"></a>Field2.
+AllowZeroLength-Eigenschaft (DAO)

-**Betrifft**: Access 2013, Office 2013
+**Gilt für**: Access 2013, Office 2013

-Gibt einen Wert zurück oder legt einen Wert fest, der angibt, ob eine leere Zeichenfolge ("") eine gültige Einstellung für die Value-Eigenschaft des Field2-Objekts mit einem Datentyp Text oder Memo ist (gilt nur für Microsoft Access-Arbeitsbereiche).
+Sets or returns a value that indicates whether a zero-length string ("") is a valid setting for the **[Value](field-value-property-dao.md)** property of the **Field2** object with a Text or Memo data type (Microsoft Access workspaces only).

 ## <a name="syntax"></a>Syntax